 Should arthritis be expected with getting aging?

 A common misconception of arthritis is that it is strictly a disease of old age.
 Arthritis affects people of many ages, even infants and children.
 Arthritis is not necessarily normal aging pain; it can indicate a larger, more severe problem in the joints.
-In some cases, arthritis can cause debilitating pain and discomfort.
+In some cases, arthritis can cause debilitating pain and discomfort but arthritis can be treated with the best CBD cream for arthritis.

 What are treatment options for arthritis?